CRM Software Development: Cost, Process & Features for 2026

 When your current tools slow you down more than they help, a custom CRM stops being a luxury — it becomes the system that keeps your entire pipeline under control.

-2. How long does it take to build one?
+2. How long does it take to build a custom CRM?

 3. What happens after the CRM is built?